Boomi for SAP: CDC Flow set up guide

 Step 3.
 Create SAP Events

-This configuration defines the specific SAP entities that will generate Change Data Capture (CDC) events.
+This configuration defines the specific SAP entities that generates Change Data Capture (CDC) events.
 For more information, refer to Business objects.

-The parameters in the following table are provided as an example for your setup.
+The parameters in the following table serve as an example for your setup.

 | Step | Action | Detail & Parameters |